 FREE Crochet Wind Spinner Pattern

-For Your Porch This Summer
+For Your Porch This Spring

 With so many beginner crocheters out there looking for easy crochet projects this summer, crochet wind spinners fit the bill perfectly!